White-capped albatross: Description

 The white-capped albatross averages 90 to 99 cm in length, with a wingspan of 220 to 256 cm.
 It weighs 3.4 to 4.4 kg It has a bold white cap that contrasts with a pale silver gray face and a darker brow.
 Some adults have a white back with brown tipped feathers.
 They have a dark gray mantle and a black tail.
 Most of the rest of the body is white.
 Its bill is pale gray to blue with a yellow tip.
 Juveniles have a gray bill with a dark tip, and their head is darker, with gray to the collar.

 Range and habitat

 They are endemic to the islands off the coast of New Zealand, with a population of 75,000 breeding pairs, estimated in 2007, and 350,000 to 375,000 total birds.
-Disappointment Island has 72,000 pairs, Auckland Island has 3,000 pairs, Adams Island (Auckland Islands) has 100 pairs, and Bollons Island (Antipodes Islands) has 100 pairs.
+Disappointment Island has a massive colony whose sheer numbers comprise the dominant feature of the island, with a mean of 63,856 breeding pairs (when corrected for non-breeders) based on surveys conducted from 2009-2017.
+Auckland Island has 3,000 pairs, Adams Island (Auckland Islands) has 100 pairs, and Bollons Island (Antipodes Islands) has 100 pairs.

 Juvenile and non-breeding birds are believed to forage in the southwestern Atlantic and a recent DNA test of a South Georgia bird confirmed it.
 Also, using different techniques, scientists have proven that they forage off the coast of southwestern Africa.
 Juveniles are also believed to go as far as the south Atlantic and the southwestern Indian Ocean.
+In June 19, 2024, an article recounting field studies of wild albatrosses in the Diego Ramírez Islands of Chile revealed the existence of a small breeding population of White-capped albatross.